 Tough question comparing places like Annecy, Alp D’Huez, Como, Bormio, St Girons and Girona, which are all amazing places to ride and part of the varied KSBT packages but Lake Como in Italy has everything from a stunning lake ride, climb to the mythic Ghisallo Chapel and cycling museum and the stunning culture and lifestyle that is Como.
 It’s a beautiful place and offers the complete package for forgetting the rest of the world, for just a short time".

 "Lavaredo da Misurina - a brutal climb that’s just off the beaten path of the Lake Misurina route when cycling out of Cortina d’Ampezzo in the Italian Dolomites.
 Part of the Epic France, Italy tour and available to ride if you want to really test your self for a tough short climb with views that completely pay for the sweat and tears getting there.
 By far the toughest climb I’ve done but most satisfying".

 What Russell doesn't know about riding bikes isn't worth knowing.
 His racing career includes more New Zealand national titles than dots on a climbers jersey and stints in the NZ representative jersey in the 1990's as a track cycling weapon.
 His switch of focus to the coaching and official side of our sport has been timely for a role with Kiwi Style Bike Tours.
-Russell joins our guiding crew for the first time in 2019 on our Provence-Alps Tour.
-His favourite climb is the steep banking of any indoor wooden velodrome.
+Russell joined our guiding crew for the first time in 2019 on our Provence-Alps Tour and returns in 2020 for an excursion into Croatia.